Gomirje: Recent

 Gomirje was hit by the 2014 Dinaric ice storm.
 From 31 January to 2 February 2014, while S and SW geostrophic wind dominated, freezing rain fell on Gorski Kotar, glazing the entire region.
-It wrecked roofs, power lines an forests, causing power loss for about 14,000 households households in Gorski Kotar, or about 80% of its population.
+It wrecked roofs, power lines an forests, causing power loss for about 14,000 households in Gorski Kotar, or about 80% of its population.
 It took about 10 days to restore essential infrastructure to the region, and within months electricity was back in most of its former range, but at a cost of about 84.4 million HRK to HEP.
 At the time it was the largest peacetime damage since its Secession from Yugoslavia, even without counting the forestry losses.
 The Šumarija Gomirje fared well relative to western forestry branches, losing mainly diseased and very poorly anchored trees.
 Clearing blocked forestry roads and forest paths would take years, and thanks to the declining population some were never cleared.

 More recently, several larger fires impacted the economy of Gomirje.
 On 19 December 2020 at 18:54 the ŽVOC Rijeka received a call about a structure fire in the former DIP sawmill on Jove Stojanovića Brice 23 where 110 round bales had caught on fire.
 It was put out at 4:40 on the 20th by DVD Gomirje, DVD "Željezničar" Moravice, DVD Vrbovsko and JVP Ogulin.
 On 22 March 2024 at 1:49 the ŽVOC Rijeka received a call about a fire inside the local pellet plant, encompassing 1200 m2.
 It was localised at 3:10 by DVD Gomirje, DVD Vrbovsko, DVD "Željezničar" Moravice, DVD Lukovdol and JVP Ogulin.
 Later, it was determined to have been caused by an improperly installed electrical component.
 The fire resulted in severe material damage to the plant, including loss of the pellet machine.